circleci/circleci-docs/jekyll/_docs/enterprise/overview.md

 ### Installation Steps

-Once you have all of the prerequisites in place, you can [follow the detailed installation steps for AWS]({{site.baseurl}}/enterprise/aws/).
-We are currently beta testing CircleCI on non-AWS environments.
-Please reach out to <enterprise@circleci.com> if you would like access.
+Once you have all of the prerequisites in place, you can either [follow the detailed installation steps for AWS]({{site.baseurl}}/enterprise/aws/), or [for non-AWS environments running Ubuntu]({{site.baseurl}}/enterprise/on-prem/).
+For other environments, contact us at <enterprise@circleci.com> for a guided installation.

 ## Architecture